-We have a significant amount of indebtedness.
-As of December 31, 2006, we had outstanding long-term indebtedness of \$194.7 million and stockholders' equity of \$128.5 million.
-This amount of debt is substantial and our debt could:
+The Company has a significant amount of indebtedness.
+As of December 31, 2006, Great Lakes had outstanding long-term indebtedness of \$194.7 million and stockholders' equity of \$128.5 million.
+This amount of debt is substantial and Great Lakes' debt could:

-· require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes;

-- · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - · place us at a competitive disadvantage compared to our less leveraged competitors; or - · increase our vulnerability to both general and industry-specific adverse economic conditions; and limit, among other things, our ability to borrow additional funds.
+- require Great Lakes to dedicate a substantial portion of Great Lakes' cash flow from operations to payments on Great Lakes' indebtedness, thereby reducing the availability of Great Lakes' cash flow to fund working capital, capital expenditures and other general corporate purposes; - · limit Great Lakes' flexibility in planning for, or reacting to, changes in Great Lakes' business and the industry in which Great Lakes operates; - · place Great Lakes at a competitive disadvantage compared to Great Lakes' less leveraged competitors; or - increase Great Lakes' vulnerability to both general and industry-specific adverse economic conditions; and limit, among other things, Great Lakes' ability to borrow additional funds.

-For example, due to the reduction in our earnings in 2004, we needed to seek an amendment from our senior lenders of the covenants in our senior credit agreement to provide greater flexibility.
-In exchange, our capital spending limits were reduced and our borrowing availability under our senior credit agreement was reduced.
-In addition, we obtained certain waivers during 2005 on the minimum net worth requirements under our bonding agreement.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
+For example, due to the reduction in Great Lakes' earnings in 2004, Great Lakes needed to seek an amendment from its senior lenders of the covenants in its Senior Credit Agreement to provide greater flexibility.
+In exchange, Great Lakes' capital spending limits were reduced and Great Lakes' borrowing availability under its Senior Credit Agreement was reduced.
+In addition, Great Lakes obtained certain waivers during 2005 on the minimum net worth requirements under its Bonding Agreement.
+See "Information Concerning Great Lakes-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

-Capital expenditures and other costs necessary to operate and maintain our vessels tend to increase with the age of the vessel and may also increase due to changes in governmental regulations, safety or other equipment standards.
+Capital expenditures and other costs necessary to operate and maintain Great Lakes' vessels tend to increase with the age of the vessel and may also increase due to changes in governmental regulations, safety or other equipment standards.

-Capital expenditures and other costs necessary to operate and maintain our vessels tend to increase with the age of the vessel.
-Accordingly, it is likely that the operating costs of our older vessels will increase.
+Capital expenditures and other costs necessary to operate and maintain Great Lakes' vessels tend to increase with the age of the vessel.
+Accordingly, it is likely that the operating costs of its older vessels will increase.

-The average age of our more significant vessels, by equipment type, is as follows:
+The average age of Great Lakes' more significant vessels, by equipment type, is as follows: